-The square root or root of a number “n” is a number that gives the number “n” when multiplied by itself.
-For example, the value of the square root of 4 is 2.
+The square root or root of a number “n” is a number that returns the value equal to “n” when multiplied by itself.
+For example, the value of the square root of 4 is ±2.
 Because 2 x 2 = 4.
 Finding the square root of a number is the inverse process of squaring the number.
 When we multiply the number to itself, we get the square of a number.
 Finding the square root of the perfect square number is easier than the non-perfect square numbers.

 Examples for perfect square numbers: